September 29 – 30, 2025 | Geffen Hall, Columbia Business School, 645 W. 130th Street| In-Person & Livestream

 We will also consider a broader view of forecasting, such as traditional sales projections, product adoption, market response, innovation success, and strategic resource allocation.

-Join us September 16–17 at Cornell Tech on Roosevelt Island in New York City.
-Hosted by MSI, the ARF, and Cornell Tech, this event brings together leaders from academia and industry to share new research, exchange ideas, and spark discussion.
+Join us September 14–15 at Cornell SC Johnson College of Business on Roosevelt Island in New York City.
+Hosted by MSI, the ARF, and Cornell SC Johnson School of Business, this event brings together leaders from academia and industry to share new research, exchange ideas, and spark discussion.

 1) Validation and Performance Assessment